STARTRADER Launches SPCXUSD, Offering Exposure to SpaceX Ahead of Expected IPO

 The new instrument brings 24/7 trading access to one of the most anticipated listings in market history.

-Dubai, UAE, May 28, 2026 /PRNewswire/ -- STARTRADER has added SPCXUSD (Space Exploration Technologies) to its product lineup, giving traders direct exposure to SpaceX, widely regarded as the leading force in aerospace and space infrastructure.
+DUBAI, UAE, May 29, 2026 /PRNewswire/ -- STARTRADER has added SPCXUSD (Space Exploration Technologies) to its product lineup, giving traders direct exposure to SpaceX, widely regarded as the leading force in aerospace and space infrastructure.

 The instrument will be available on MT5 from 28 May 2026, with STARTRADER App trading going live on 1 June 2026.